We're a simple church--centered on three pillars: Gospel, Community and Mission.

 Next Generation Team

 - Marcus Geishert - Middle and High School Leaders

 - Sarah Allen - Badger Rock Team Lead

 - Bryan and Kylie McGinn - Internationals

-- Scott and Bev Sevedge - Facility Cleaning Team Lead and Deacon
+- Josh Anderson - Facility Cleaning Team Lead

 - Scott Welch - Facility Maintenance Team Lead and Deacon

 - Tim Crum - Future Facility Team Lead